hzeller/rpi-rgb-led-matrix/python/README.md

 --------

-If you have a different than the standard wiring (for instance if you have an Adafruit HAT), edit the [../lib/Makefile](../lib/Makefile#L26) first to choose the hardware in question.
+If you have a different than the standard wiring (for instance if you have an Adafruit HAT), you can edit the [../lib/Makefile](../lib/Makefile#L26) first to choose the hardware in question (see below for setting it via command line argument).

 Then, in the root directory for the matrix library simply type: